Mental Health Coping Kits

 CATCH created the Coping Kits to let the graduates know “we see you and we care about you.”

-The kits are designed to provide comfort and help graduates navigate the challenges that life inevitably brings.
+The kits were designed to provide comfort and help graduates navigate the challenges that life inevitably brings.

 In a note to recipients, CATCH wrote, “While we don’t expect these items to fix things, we hope that something will resonate with you and become a useful tool as you write the next chapter in your story.”